privacyint/appdata-environment-desktop/README.md

 Open the Terminal (Applications -> System Tools -> QTerminal)

-Type the following command ```sudo service systemctl enable hostapd``` to will enable the Wireless Daemon
+Type the following command ```sudo service systemctl enable hostapd``` to enable the Wireless Daemon

 **Reboot the Virtual Machine**